 Some individuals experience side effects to the COVID-19 vaccine including mild to moderate headache, fever, and fatigue that resolves within a day or two.
 Side effects were more common after the second dose of the mRNA vaccines compared to the first.
 Side effects after the single Johnson & Johnson shot were similar to those seen after dose 2 of the mRNA vaccines.
 Side effects from the COVID booster shots are similar to those experienced following the initial vaccine series, and often milder.

-In large clinical trials, the COVID-19 vaccines were found to be safe with no serious health effects.
 Rare cases of myocarditis, or inflammation of the heart muscle, were seen in a very small number of teens and young adults after receiving an mRNA vaccine (Moderna or Pfizer).
 The vast majority of these cases were seen in males after the second dose and were mild.
 Myocarditis can also result from COVID infection.
 After careful review, the FDA determined that the benefits of vaccination against COVID infection outweigh the extremely rare risk of myocarditis.

 Following approval of the Johnson and Johnson vaccine, very rare but serious blood clots were observed, mostly in women under the age of 50.
 For this reason, the CDC recommends mRNA vaccines (Pfizer or Moderna) when available.
 Individuals who received Johnson and Johnson originally should receive an mRNA booster.
 No increased risk of blood clots have been observed for the mRNA vaccines.